Before doing this study, please read the 1-minute introduction Biblical Friendships.

 When we interact with unbelievers, we should do so in appropriate settings so we are not tempted by evil and are not participants in evil.
 In fact, we should avoid situations that might give others the wrong impression of our values and lifestyle.

-3. Should we cut off the relationship if they don’t respond?
+3. Should I cut off the relationship if they constantly contradict my values?

 Matthew 10:14 is part of the instructions God gave the twelve disciples when He sent them out to share the Gospel.
 These instructions don’t directly apply to every situation with unbelievers, but there is a principle in this verse that tells us there is a time to move on when someone rejects our beliefs and values.